datacarpentry/python-socialsci/_episodes/12-Data visualisation using Matplotlib.md

 ## Histograms

-We can plot histograms in a similar ways, directly from pandas and also from Matplotlib
+We can plot histograms in a similar way, directly from pandas and also from Matplotlib

 The pandas way